core-wg/oscore/draft-ietf-core-object-security.md

 ## Verifying the Request ## {#verif-coap-req}

 A CoAP server receiving an unprotected CoAP request to access a protected resource (as defined {{cid-est}}) SHALL reject the message with error code 4.01 (Unauthorized).

+A CoAP server receiving a message containing the Object-Security option and a outer Block option SHALL first process this option according to {{RFC7959}}, until all blocks of the protected CoAP message has been received, see {{block-options}}.

 A CoAP server receiving a message containing the Object-Security option SHALL perform the following steps, using the security context identified by the Context Identifier in the "kid" parameter in the received COSE object: